-The Florence Nightingale Faculty of Nursing & Midwifery offers research programmes for MPhil and PhD (Nursing Research, Midwifery Research, Health Studies Research) and a Masters in Research Health and Social Care.
+The Florence Nightingale Faculty of Nursing & Midwifery offers research programmes for MPhil and PhD (Nursing Research, Midwifery Research, and Health Studies Research) and a Masters in Research Health and Social Care.
 The MPhil/PhD programme aims to prepare students to be knowledgeable and competent researchers.
 To this end, research supervision is provided by faculty with expertise in their research and clinical areas.

 The Faculty of Nursing & Midwifery offers a supportive and intellectually stimulating environment.
-In the Postgraduate Research Experience Survey (PRES) 2011, results for the Faculty of Nursing & Midwifery indicated that student experience was positive about all aspects of supervision, skills and development, infrastructure, intellectual climate, and knowledge of roles and responsibilities within the School.
+In the Postgraduate Research Experience Survey (PRES) 2015, results for the Faculty of Nursing & Midwifery indicated that student experience was positive about all aspects of supervision, skills and development, infrastructure, intellectual climate, and knowledge of roles and responsibilities within the Faculty.
 Research students are allocated a supervisory team led by an experienced principal supervisor.
 The team meet regularly with the student for supervision and review of progress.
-Progress is also reviewed formally by the School Postgraduate Research Students Committee at set points in the academic year.
+Progress is also reviewed formally by the Faculty Postgraduate Research Students Committee at set points in the academic year.
 Supervisors provide advice on training needs and career development.
 Student representatives for full-time and part-time students play an important role in communicating student feedback about learning experiences and the support infrastructure to inform ongoing programme development.
 Research students have a study suite in the James Clerk Maxwell Building and access to Graduate Lounges on the different campuses.

 Students on the MPhil/PhD programme are immersed in the academic culture and are encouraged to engage in a wide range of learning opportunities.
 Students will normally undertake two core research methods modules: Advanced quantitative research methods offers an in-depth study of quantitative research methods including epidemiological studies and randomised controlled trials, and Advanced qualitative research methods offers an in-depth study of different qualitative methods and their relationship to epistemological theory.
 Students can also access doctoral training courses organised by King's Graduate School and the ESRC training centre where places permit, and all students are encouraged to become actively involved in research seminars and fora.
 Research students are encouraged to present their doctoral research at conferences and a School competition fund exists to support this.